99TheDark/Lokal.js/README.md

 # Lokal.js
-An easy-to-use library for local storage on Khan Academy! (pun name, haha >:D)
+As the name might suggest, Lokal.js is a library meant for easy-to-use local storage on KA (Khan Academy).
+I'm proud of the pun.